OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/zabbix_example.md

 ---
-title: "Example Appliance Development"
+title: "Zabbix Appliance Example"
 type: docs
-linkTitle: "Example Appliance Development"
+linkTitle: "Zabbix Appliance Example"
-description: "This section describes how to create a new appliance for the Community Marketplace using Zabbix server as an example.
-The whole process will be showcased from the creation of the appliance code to the necessary steps to contribute to the marketplace.
-An appliance for Zabbix server will be created using Ubuntu 24.04 as a base image."
 weight: 6
 ---

 ## Overview
+This document describes how to create a new appliance for the Community Marketplace using Zabbix server as an example.
+The whole process will be showcased from the creation of the appliance code to the necessary steps to contribute to the Marketplace.
+An appliance for Zabbix server will be created using Ubuntu 24.04 as a base image.

-This example uses the information available in the [Appliances Development](ecosystem/appliances_marketplace/marketplace_contribution/appliances_development) section.
+This guide uses the information available in the [Appliances Development](ecosystem/appliances_marketplace/marketplace_contribution/appliances_development) section.
 The following sections describe how to build an appliance for Zabbix from scratch.

-- Prepare Environment.
+- **Prepare Environment**.
 Prepare the work directory and files, using the `example` appliance as the base.
 Then customize the Packer build scripts for this appliance.
-- User Inputs.
+- **User Inputs**.
 Define User Inputs for the appliance, which will allow for customizations when instantiating it.
-- Appliance Code.
+- **Appliance Code**.
 Code that installs and configures the Zabbix software using Ubuntu 24.04 as a base image.
-- Generating Image.
+- **Generating Image**.
 Instructions on how to build the disk image for the appliance locally.
-- VM Template.
+- **VM Template**.
 How to create a VM Template using the local image and instantiate a VM.
-- Tests.
+- **Tests**.
 Definition of tests that need to be contributed to validate the appliance.
 More detailed information about tests can be found in the [Certification Tests](ecosystem/appliances_marketplace/marketplace_contribution/certification_tests) documentation.
-- Metadata.
+- **Metadata**.
 Metadata files that are needed to contribute the appliance to the Community Marketplace.
-- Pull Request.
+- **Pull Request**.
 Prepare a pull request to the GitHub repository to start the contribution process.

 ## Prepare Environment